 There is a dining hall smell, which is the same in all dining halls.
 Whether it is monks eating there, or trainee priests, or schoolchildren, both boys and girls, a dining hall always has its dining hall smell.
 It can’t be described.
 Greasy water?
 Mouldy bread?
 I don’t know.
 If

-All English translations copyright Michel Petheram.
+All English translations copyright Michel Petheram, unless otherwise specified.